roblevintennis/Treeshaking-Experiment/README.md

 The results are obtained by simply _grep'ing_ the bundle for the tokens expected.

+## Findings

+It seems with Webpack + Babel 7, if you have a module that does `import * as Module`, the engine is smart enough to drop dead code from the bundle.

 ## Reference

 This is based off of an [experiment](https://github.com/sashee/treeshaking-test)